 GSuite – This one is pretty easy to figure out.
 I use Gmail for my email system, and I use Google Docs/Drive for some Adwords related stuff.
 I also use Google Voice for phone numbers.

-Yoast WP SEO plugin – Because I’m not an SEO person, I can’t say a ton about this plugin.
+Yoast WP SEO plugin – Because I’m not an SEO person, I won’t get into the specifics on this plugin.
 What I can say is that it’s made a big jump in my traffic numbers, it’s helped with the traffic numbers on a few of my clients’ sites, and I love that there’s a free version.
 If you’re using WordPress, definitely try it out.
 It’ll help you keep your writing on track for SEO, but it’s also doing a bunch of background stuff (again, the Analytics numbers are good, so it must be working).

 Clio – I’ve been hesitant to recommend one CRM over another in previous years, but Clio has been adding features and integrations like crazy and it checks all the boxes I can think of when it comes to CRMs for law firms.
 Obviously larger firms will find value in features from providers like SalesForce and HubSpot, but starting at $40 per user per month, Clio is a great option for everyone from solos to firms with anywhere from 2-25 attorneys.